 A variety of features of the semen are checked, including: the number of sperm present (count), the proportion that are swimming (motility), how well they’re swimming (progression) and what they look like (morphology).
 You can read more in our fact sheet.

 An ultrasound is the easiest way to check your ovaries, uterus and developing follicles and to exclude any gynecological abnormalities.
 While some things can be visualised using an ultrasound probe on the woman’s tummy, often a trans-vaginal ultrasound will give the most information.

 This test uses a fibre-optic telescope to inspect the ovaries, fallopian tubes and uterus to identify any physical problems.
 Laparoscopy is a day procedure that takes approximately 45 minutes and is done under general anaesthetic in the surgeon’s operating theatre.
 Women typically report that there is little discomfort.

-After a full consultation and any recommended tests, your fertility specialist will discuss the best options with you.
+After a comprehensive consultation, and any recommended tests, your Fertility Specialist will discuss the best path forward with you.

-The options and variations available are based on the very latest fertility science.
+The options and variations available are based on the very latest fertility science, as well as your personal medical situation and preferences.
 The details of your treatment plan also call on the experience of our specialists who have helped many people with similar challenges to successfully achieve the pregnancy they are longing for.

-Whether it’s the start of a relatively simple treatment or a more complex journey, you have the full support of world-class specialists and scientists as well as friendly and empathetic nursing and administration staff.
+Whether it’s the start of a relatively simple treatment or a more complex journey, you have the full support of expert and caring specialists and scientists as well as friendly and empathetic nursing and administration staff.

 These are some of the options that might be part of your treatment plan: